Building an Arduino Digital Multimeter Shield

 Measure both positive and negative voltages

-Maximum Possible Range?
+Maximum Practical Range?

 Short Answer: +/-50VDC